Animation

 Export

-You can export the entire canvas as an animation using the default timeline settings using File → Export → Export Animated GIF or File → Export → Export Animation Frames.
-To export only a part of the canvas, use a different frame range or a different speed, press the Export button at the bottom right of the flipbook, see the Flipbook section above.
+You can export the entire canvas as an animation using File → Export → Export Animation.
+You can also press the Export button at the bottom right of the flipbook, see the Flipbook section above.
+Both of these will give you the animation export dialog.